 - User-generated content.

-4. My Product DOES NOT handle sensitive or personal data.
-What do I need to do?
+4. My Product DOES NOT handle personal or sensitive user data.
+What do I need to do? #

-5. My Product DOES handle sensitive or personal data.
-What do I need to do?
+5. My Product DOES handle personal or sensitive user data.
+What do I need to do? #

 Products that handle personal or sensitive user data must, at a minimum:

 - Handle the user data securely, including transmitting it via modern cryptography.